sf-wdi-22-23/hacktive_record/README.md

 `puts` calls `to_s` on the object and generally returns a readable version of the object. `p` is equivalent to `puts`, but with the inspect method called instead of the `to_s`.
 So with `p` we will see the difference between "2" and 2.
 This method is better for debugging.

 ### 5. Hacktive Record
 Now we're going to play with a super-simplified version of Active Record I've dubbed "HacktiveRecord".
-HacktiveRecord will give our models the ability to `save`, `create` and find `all` records (or "instances") of our class.
+HacktiveRecord (defined in `hacktive_record.rb`) will give our models the ability to `save`, `create` and find `all` records (or "instances") of our class.

 Let's start by modifying our `Speaker` class so that it inherits from `HacktiveRecord::Base`.